FawazKadem/Git-Uploader/README.md

 # Git-Uploader
 Python script to automate uploading project to Github

 Motivation: I make lots of small projects that don't greatly benefit from source control.
-I want to upload these projects to GitHub, but not have to go through the tedious process everytime.
+I want to upload these projects to GitHub once they're finished, but not have to go through the tedious process everytime.

 This program will:
   1. Create a repo on your github account with your desired name